Operation Benedict: Operation Strength

-Twenty-four aircraft and pilots went on board the aircraft carrier HMS Argus at Gourock near Glasgow and sailed for Scapa Flow.
+Twenty-four aircraft and pilots went on board the aircraft carrier HMS Argus at Gourock, near Glasgow, sailing for Scapa Flow.
 The departure of the ship was delayed for ten days and fears rose that the voyage would be cancelled but eventually Argus sailed, escorted by a cruiser and three destroyers.
 Much of the journey was in fog, only a marker from the ship in front being visible.
 The rum ration was appreciated and the pilots inspected the new Hurricane Mk IIB fighters, stored below decks minus their wings.
 The Hurricane pilots thought that the deck was rather short for taking off and took an interest in the two Grumman Martlet fighters kept at readiness.
 The weather remained unchanged as the carrier turned south for Russia but when the ship reached the departure point, it was dead calm and Argus had to sail in circles until the wind rose sufficiently.
-The Martlets had to be dismantled before the Hurricanes could be put on the flight deck six at a time; Argus would be steaming into wind at 17 kn.
+The Martlets had to be dismantled before the Hurricanes could be put on the flight deck, six at a time; Argus would be steaming into wind at 17 kn.

 The Fleet Air Arm (FAA) aircrew briefed the pilots, to make sure that they rolled onto the ramp at the end of the flight deck, to get a shove into the air.
-To avoid problems with magnetic compasses at that latitude, one of the destroyers would point towards the coast and once three Hurricane pilots had formed a vic formation, they were to line up along it and keep going until they reached the coast, then turn right for Vaenga a few miles inland.
+To avoid problems with magnetic compasses at that latitude, one of the destroyers would point towards the coast and once three Hurricane pilots had formed a vic, they were to line up along it and keep going until they reached the coast, then turn right for Vaenga, a few miles inland.
 The squadron commanders briefed their pilots that 134 Squadron would take off first and that they were to keep a sharp lookout for German fighters but that they would carry only six of their twelve machine-guns to save weight.
-The first Hurricanes came up on the lift into a grey overcast day and the fight deck began to vibrate as the ship picked up speed into a light headwind and the Hurricane engines were started.
+The first Hurricanes came up on the lift into a grey overcast day and the fight deck began to vibrate as the ship picked up speed into a light headwind as the Hurricane engines were started.
 Tony Miller, the 134 Squadron leader, went first, hit the ramp as suggested by the navy pilots and got airborne, despite the undercarriage being too damaged to retract.
-The other pilots saw that they would have to get airborne without hitting the ramp, because Hurricane undercarriages were not robust enough to use the method.
-Each vic assembled at about 1000 ft, flew along the destroyer guide and after about twenty minutes reached the coast and turned to starboard.
-Visibility was good and after about seventy minutes' flying, Vaenga was easy to see, as was the first Hurricane to land, which had come in wheels-up.
+The other pilots saw that they would have to get airborne without hitting the ramp, because Hurricane undercarriages were not robust enough for it.
+Each vic assembled at about 1000 ft, flew along the destroyer guide; after about twenty minutes reached the coast and turned to starboard.
+Visibility was good and after about seventy minutes' flying, Vaenga was easy to see, as was the first Hurricane to land which had come in wheels-up.